Birds Florida

 Willet Shorebird With Gray-brown Plumage, Long Straight Beak, And Long Legs Walking Along The Shoreline

-The Willet Is A Sturdy Shorebird With A Straight Medium length Bill Well suited For Catching Insects Crustaceans And Small Fish Along The Shoreline.
-In Breeding Plumage It Shows Mottled Brown Feathers While In Winter It Appears A Soft Gray.
-Its Most Striking Feature In Flight Is The Bold Black and white Wing Pattern Which Is Revealed When It Takes Off.
+The Willet Is A Sturdy Shorebird With A Straight Medium Length Bill Perfect For Catching Insects Crustaceans And Small Fish Along The Shoreline.
+In Breeding Plumage It Displays Mottled Brown Feathers While In Winter It Appears Soft Gray.
+Its Bold Black And White Wing Pattern Flashes Strikingly In Flight Making It Easy To Recognize.

 Yellow-Crowned Night-Heron